German Plurals – Explanation and Examples

-Apart from these cases, you can see that the noun endings indicates which ending of German plurals has to be used.
-So, in the following, I’d like to present you the endings of German plurals in detail.
+Apart from these cases, you can see that the noun endings indicate which ending of German plurals has to be used.
+So, in the following, I’d like to present to you the endings of German plurals in detail.

 The “-n/-en” Endings